CaptainMarvelDanvers/Neonatal-incubator-for-developing-countries/README.md

 ### Controll of the humidity?
 This is a two step problem.

-1. Generate Humidty: A way to generate humidty is to use boiling water.
+1. Generate humidity: A way to generate humidity is to use boiling water.
 A problem with this is that the water will naturly lose temperature and lower the humidity production.
 Solution to this is a candle under the boiling water to keep it at the same temperature
-2. Lower the Humidity: A fan is used to filter out the air
+2. Lower the Humidity: To lower the humidity we use a 12V fan

 ### Controll of the fan?

 The speed of the fan is determine with a PID-system.
 The input for the PID system will be the current humidity and the Output of the PID system will be PWM signal to the Fan.
-TLDR: High Humidty = High Speed, Low Humidity = Low Speed.
+TLDR: High Humidity = High Speed, Low Humidity = Low Speed.

 ### Link to Short paper writen about this